mmin18/Dex65536/README.md

 So the easy solution is to pack your .jar libraries in libs/ folder into a secondary .dex file and load that file before your application starts.

+NOTE: you can write code in eclipse, but you need to build/run in ant.

 ### Step1: build tools